-10.1 When new staff or regular visitors join our school, they will be informed of the safeguarding arrangements in place and provided with copies of the safeguarding policy, the Staff Behaviour Policy (code of conduct) and our policy to manage children who go missing from education.
-They will be asked to read and understand Part One of the statutory guidance 'Keeping Children Safe in Education'DfE, (2016).
+When new staff regular visitors or volunteers join our school, they will be informed of the safeguarding arrangements in place, they will be informed of the role, names and location of our designated safeguarding staff; and they will be provided with copies of the safeguarding policy, the behavior policy, the Staff Behaviour Policy (code of conduct) and our policy to manage children who go missing from education.
+They will be asked to read and understand Part One of the statutory guidance 'Keeping Children Safe in Education'DfE, (Updated 2019).
 They will also be given copies of the record of concern form alongside information about how to complete the form and who to pass it on to.

-- 10.2 New staff will also be given the opportunity to attend the Merton Children Schools and Families induction event for all staff within the children's workforce.
-This includes up to date information about the LA's approach to keeping children safe the 'Wellbeing Model'. - 10.3 Every new member of staff or volunteer in the school will be given an induction period that will include essential information relating to signs and symptoms of abuse; how to manage a disclosure from a child; how to record and how to manage issues of confidentiality.
+Every new member of staff or volunteer in the school will be given an induction period that will include essential information relating to signs and symptoms of abuse; how to manage a disclosure from a child; how to record and how to manage issues of confidentiality.
 The induction will also advise staff and volunteers of their responsibility to safeguard all children at our school and the remit of the role of the Designated Safeguarding Lead.
 This will include ensuring they are aware of the early help process; their role in identifying emerging problems, and their responsibility to share information with relevant professionals to support early identification and assessment.
+At induction, all staff will also be provided Part One of 'Keeping Children Safe in Education' (Updated 2019) and will be expected to read and to sign a declaration that they have read and understood the contents.

+17.2 All staff

-At induction, all staff will also be provided Part One of 'Keeping Children Safe in Education' (2016) and will be expected to read and to sign a declaration that they have read and understood the contents. - 10.4 In addition to the safeguarding induction, the school will ensure that all staff access appropriate refresher safeguarding and child protection training on a yearly basis.
-In addition, as themes and concerns arise nationally and locally, the school will ensure that all staff access training on these and in accordance with the Merton Child Protection Training Pathway as set out by the Merton Safeguarding Children Board (MSCB). - 10.5 The Designated Safeguarding Lead, and their deputies will undertake regular child protection training in compliance with the statutory requirements for the role, at least on an annual basis.
-They along with any other member of the senior leadership team who may be in a position to make referrals or attend child protection conferences or core group meetings will attend one of the multi-agency training courses organised by the Merton Safeguarding Children Board, including those looking at the child protection process. - 10.6 All regular visitors and volunteers to our school will be given a set of our safeguarding procedures; they will be informed of the names and location of our designated safeguarding staff members and given details of the reporting and recording system. - 10.7 In addition to regular training, the Designated Safeguarding Lead will provide regular safeguarding briefings and updates for staff to enable staff to keep up to date with the most recent local and national safeguarding advice and guidance on specific safeguarding issues including but not limited to extremism and radicalisation; child sexual exploitation and Female Genital Mutilation.
-These updates could be provided via email, staff meetings or e-bulletins. - 10.8 Our governing body will also undertake appropriate training to ensure they are able to carry out their duties to safeguard all of the children at our school.
+In addition to the safeguarding induction, the school will ensure that all staff access appropriate refresher safeguarding and child protection training on a yearly basis.
+In addition, as themes and concerns arise nationally and locally, the school will ensure that all staff access training on these and in accordance with the Merton Child Protection Training Pathway as set out by the Merton Safeguarding Children Partnership (MSCP).

+In addition to regular training, the Designated Safeguarding Lead will provide regular safeguarding briefings and updates for staff (See Appendix 13) to enable staff to keep up to date with the most recent local and national safeguarding advice and guidance on specific safeguarding issues including but not limited to sexual violence and harassment between children, extremism and radicalisation; child sexual exploitation and Female Genital Mutilation.
+These updates could be provided via email, staff meetings or e-bulletins.

+The Designated Safeguarding Lead, and their deputies will undertake regular child protection training in compliance with the statutory requirements for the role, at least on an annual basis.
+In Merton, DSLs are advised to be trained to the following levels:

+- complete the single agency two day training for school Designated Safeguarding Leads every two years; - complete refresher training (half a day) in the intervening years (focusing on 'what's new'); - attend DSL forums on a twice termly basis.
+Where all DSLs in the School are unable to attend the forums, one of the DSLs will attend and ensure that all information is shared with the other DSLs; - complete the multi-agency CC1 training ('The Child Protection Process') delivered by the MSCP, and, thereafter, one multi-agency training per year, perhaps focusing on the MSCP priorities.

+17.3 Governors

+Our governing body will also undertake appropriate training to ensure they are able to carry out their duties to safeguard all of the children at our school.
 Training for Governors can be accessed via Merton Governor Services.

-11. School Procedures - staff responsibilities
+18. School Procedures - staff responsibilities